tankangliang/tp/docs/DeveloperGuide.md

 ![Country Class Diagram](images/CountryClass.png)

 Given below is a sequence diagram that shows how the `country note add` command works.
 For brevity, the full command `country note add c/COUNTRY_CODE nt/NOTE_STRING` will be substituted by `country note add`.
+Note that the `AddressBookParser` parses the user input and returns a `CountryNote` object, which will be passed as an argument to the constructor of `CountryNoteAddCommand`.
+Hence, `CountryNoteAddCommand` stores a `CountryNote` object.

 ![Country Note Add Sequence Diagram](images/CountryNoteAddSeqDiag.png)